 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness have expressed the critical need for effective communication channels with schools to ensure that underserved students receive the necessary support and resources to excel academically and socially.
-Scope: LEA-wide Moreover, each in-town school has dedicated full-time Bilingual Community Support Assistants, enhancing bilingual support and communication, while also facilitating meaningful family engagement opportunities.
-4.1 Action: Specialized Instruction Need: Students who have been challenged with suspended expulsion and/or have experience challenges with a traditional school setting.
-They struggle both academically and social-emotional, behaviorly.
+Scope: Moreover, each in-town school has dedicated full-time Bilingual Community Support Assistants, enhancing bilingual support and communication, while also facilitating meaningful family engagement opportunities.
+LEA-wide 4.1 Action: Specialized Instruction Need: Students who have been challenged with suspended expulsion and/or have experience challenges with a traditional school setting.
+They struggle both academically and social-emotional, behavioral.
 Scope: Schoolwide This school provides a highly personalized environment that provides wrap around services and tailored support to address individual needs in a safe and supportive environment.
 FUESD has committed to this program in order to provide our students with an educational alternative allows for a restorative pathway.
-This program allows for student to engage in self reflection, individual goal setting, and supports them with creating a plan that will allow for the transition back to their school of residence.
+This program allows for student to engage in self-reflection, individual goal setting, and supports them with creating a plan that will allow for the transition back to their school of residence.
+Annual Teacher & Student Perception Data and District Local Data (academic) - SMA students received support via a classroom teacher, classroom assistant and social worker.
+The classroom teacher shared that she felt she was able to meet the needs and goals of students, and felt they were able to build positive relationships and a strong sense of belonging (Metric 4.2).
+Students demonstrated growth in reading (50%) and math (100%) on local assessments and perception surveys showed students felt academically supported (Metric 4.2, 4.3).